Your Itinerary

 Enjoy your final moments in the heart of the outback before it’s time to pack up and head off to the airport for an afternoon flight to Sydney.

-Take it slow with a leisurely morning, or get up early and join your CEO for a walk around the Rocks area, a waterfront neighborhood that marks the spot of the first European settlement in Australia.
-It also holds a spiritual significance for the area’s indigenous people.
+Join your CEO on a walking orientation tour of some of the city’s well known landmarks like the Rocks area, a waterfront neighborhood that marks the spot of the first European settlement in Australia.
+It also holds a spiritual significance for the area’s Indigenous people.
 Around midmorning, circle back and meet for a private tour of the Sydney Opera House.
-This afternoon, step aboard a private catamaran for a sunset sail around Sydney's famous harbor.
+This afternoon, step aboard a private boat for a sunset sail around Sydney's famous harbor.
 Tuck into a delicious Australian Barbecue dinner as the sun sets in the background.

 Day 20 - Sydney/Port Douglas